bharrisau/bharrisau.github.io/_posts/2013-10-11-toolchain-kinetis-KL25.markdown

 [mbed][mbed] looks to have the biggest ecosystem of the three, and the standard library is designed to make everything very easy.
 It has a target for the 128kB version of the KL25, which was easy to modify for the 64kB version I'm using (see below).
 In the end I felt mbed was a bit too heavy, I might come back to it if the other alternatives don't pan out.

 #### NuttX
 [NuttX][nuttx] is the choice I'm trying first up.
-It has the least pretty homepage of the three, but the feature list is strong, and it has a large number of periphial libraries.
+It has the least pretty homepage of the three, but the feature list is strong, and it has a large number of peripheral libraries.
 Most importantly, it has a porting guide.

 #### Contiki
 [Contiki][contiki] has always been a platform that I've wanted to use.
 It is event driven with protothreads, which is how I would like to write my programs.
 In the end I didn't choose it because working out how to port it was more effort than NuttX and the library of peripherals looked to be focused for wireless sensor projects.